FiguraMC/Figura/CONTRIBUTING.md

 2. Document the additions and changes made with your contribution.

-##### This is a copy of the Art and Translation Contribution Process located in the Assets Repo.
+##### This is a simplified copy of the Art Contribution Process located in the Assets Repo.

 ## Credits
 1. We credit our contributors for working on our projects, and as such we would like to credit them appropriately.